Battery and Aggravated Battery in Florida

 Under Florida Statute § 784.03, the offense of Battery (often called “simple battery’) requires that the prosecutor prove the following elements beyond a reasonable doubt:

-- The Defendant intentionally caused bodily harm to the alleged victim.
+- Defendant intentionally caused bodily harm to the alleged victim.

-Florida Statute Section 784.03(2), is called Felony Battery.
-Section 784.03(2) provides that a misdemeanor battery is reclassified as a felony battery if the offender “has one prior conviction for battery, aggravated battery, or felony battery.” § 784.03(2), Fla.
+Florida Statute Section 784.03(2) might cause a simple misdemeanor battery to be reclassified as a felony because of a prior conviction for “battery, aggravated battery, or felony battery.” § 784.03(2), Fla.
 Stat.

 Felony Battery under Florida Statute 784.041